 The applicant should provide documentation and sources of supporting data for all information and responses provided in the Uniform Application and in response to the Priority Questions.

-3. Uniform Application for Montana Housing Loan, Grant, and Tax Credit Programs b.
-Resolution to Authorize Submission of a HOME Application Resolution to Authorize Submission of an HTF Application (see Appendix C)
+3. Uniform Application for Montana Housing Loan, Grant, and Tax Credit Programs

 Each applicant must provide a completed Excel spreadsheet of the current Uniform Application Form for Montana Housing Programs: https://housing.mt.gov/Multifamily-Development/Uniform-Application.